-This report is made solely to the Governing Body and the Skills Funding Agency/ Stockport MBC.
-Our review work has been undertaken so that we might state to the Governing Body and the Skills Funding Agency/ Stockport MBC those matters we are required to state to it in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Governing Body and the Skills Funding Agency/ Stockport MBC, for our review work, for this report, or for the opinion we have formed.
+Our review has been undertaken so that we might state to the Governing Body of Aquinas College and the Secretary of State for Education acting through the Education Funding Agency those matters we are required to state to them in a report and for no other purpose.
+This report is made solely to the Governing Body of Aquinas College and the Secretary of State for Education acting through the Education Funding Agency in accordance with the terms of our engagement letter.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Governing Body of Aquinas College and the Secretary of State for Education acting through the Education Funding Agency, for our review work, for this report, or for the opinion we have formed.